patrickmccallum/flask-prism/README.md

 ### Changelog
+##### 0.4.0 BREAKING CHANGES
+- Renamed ReturnableResponse to Refract, shorter, makes more sense given the context
+- Fixed new line issue in response mapping

 ##### 0.3.2
 - Fixed an issue with the as_list parameter that could cause it to be ignored in certain cases
 - Tweaked the docs